shabin5785/Golang_notes/GO_5.md

 Once go get has downlo ade d the packages, it bui lds them and then installs the librar ies and commands.

+-golint tool, which checks for common sty le problems in Go source code.

+-The go get command has support for popular code-hosting sites like GitHub, Bitbucket, and Launchpad and can make the appropriate requests to their version-control systems.
+For less well-k nown sites, you may have to indic ate which version-control protocol to use in the import pat h, such as Git or Mercurial.